hex-five/multizone-iot-sdk/README.md

 git apply -p1 ext/lwip.patch --directory=ext/lwip
 git apply -p1 ext/freertos.patch --directory=ext/freertos
 ```
-***Important**: make sure you apply the lwIP patch above.
-Without the lwIP patch the firmware is NOT secure.
+***Important***: make sure to apply the lwIP patch above.
+Without the lwIP patch the firmware is NOT secure!

-***Important**: FreeRTOS is completely optional as the built-in MultiZone TEE provides equivalent functionality.
+***Important***: FreeRTOS is optional as the MultiZone TEE provides its own RTOS.
 If you intend to use FreeRTOS, make sure to apply the freertos patch above.
-Without the freertos patch the firmware is NOT secure.

 ### Build & load the MultiZone IoT firmware ###